sherzodr/penmon/README.md

 ### day.atmospheric_pressure()

 Returns atmostpheric pressure in kPa for station elevation.
+For the above example altitude (109m) returns 100.0kpa.
+Atmospheric pressure is also available through *station.atmospheric_pressure()* call.
+In fact, *StationDay.atmospheric_pressure()* is just an alias to it.

+Value returned is a pressure in *kPa*.
+If you wish to convert it to mercury scale multiply it by *7.50* to get *mm Hg*, or *0.295* to get *in Hg*.

 ### day.latent_heat_of_vaporization()